g0h4n/hashcatDefaultEnterprisePasswordRule/README.md

 # hashcatDefaultEnterprisePasswordRule

-Here is a **hashcat rule** for building a list of passwords.
-These are the formats I've seen most often in companies.
+Here is a **Hashcat rule** designed to generate password candidates based on formats commonly observed in enterprise environments.

 # How to use it?🔨

-Create one file named **wordlist.txt** with for example the name of your target company:
+Create a file named wordlist.txt containing, for example, the name of your target company:

 ```
 google
 ```

-Of course a hashcat rule needs an installed hashcat..🤷‍♂️
+Obviously, using a Hashcat rule requires that Hashcat is already installed… 🤷‍♂️

 ```bash
 wget https://raw.githubusercontent.com/g0h4n/hashcatDefaultEnterprisePasswordRule/main/hashcatDefaultEnterprisePasswordRule.rule